ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 Ensure you are in the Data Factory section.
 Begin exploring data integration at scale using data pipelines.

 > [!IMPORTANT]
 > Note that that it takes a couple of seconds to come up with data pipeline pop up window in which you can specify the name.
-Be cautious.
+Be patient, no need to repeat.

 ![Step](../media/1/2.jpg)